bekk/bekk-christmas/post/talks/the-good-the-bad-and-the-hideous-experiments-with-visual-presentation-styles.md

 <img src="https://i.ibb.co/p0GZRyw/a-lot-of-emojis.png" style="border: 1px solid grey" alt="Example presentation using a lot of emojis">

+### Good for

+* Adding more life to simple presentations without too much work
+* Giving a more personal touch to your slides
+* Not looking professional

 ## Let's get crazy: drawing! 👨‍🎨

 For better or worse, a huge breakthrough for me was when I discovered the drawing tool in Powerpoint.
 It was one of those… moments.
 I was working in a weekend to get a presentation ready, I was getting a bit bored and was looking for something else.
 So, this abomination ended up in that presentation: